yuliaboyko02/yuliaboyko02/README.md

 ## 🌱 About Me

-💙 Analytical and detail-oriented
+⭐ Analytical and detail-oriented
-💗 Passionate about data storytelling
+⭐ Passionate about data storytelling
-💙 Continuously learning and improving
+⭐ Continuously learning and improving

----

-⭐ *Explore my repositories to see my work!*